tensorflow/tfjs-models/object-detection/README.md

 # Object Detection (coco-ssd)

 Object detection model aims to localize and identify multiple objects in a single image.
-It is an open source framework built on top of TensorFlow that makes it easy to construct, train and deploy object detection models.

 This TensorFlow.js object detection model is built on top of Tensorflow object detection API.
 For more information about Tensorflow object detection API, check out this readme in
 [tensorflow/object_detection](https://github.com/tensorflow/models/blob/master/research/object_detection/README.md).

 This TensorFlow.js model does not require you to know about machine learning.
-It can take as input any browser-based image elements (`<img>`, `<video>`, `<canvas>` elements, for example) and returns an array of most likely predictions and their confidences.
+It can take as input any browser-based image elements (`<img>`, `<video>`, `<canvas>` elements, for example) and returns an array of most bounding boxes with class name and confidence level.

 ## Usage